• Home

 5. Attend Therapy Sessions via Telehealth

-Whether you’re continuing or beginning therapy, it's important to have a touchstone right now for support and stability.
+Whether you’re beginning or continuing therapy, it's important to have a touchstone right now for support and stability.
 Stay connected to loved ones in small settings or via Facetime, text and email as well.
 I am offering sessions online.

 Copyright © 2022 Sunset Counseling Group - All Rights Reserved.